Maesimt/articles/readme.md

 Just by reading the type signature, you can't tell that the `serve` function might fail.
 It says, if you give me a Person, I'll give you a drink.
 There is no mention of any exceptions.
 You have to go read the implementation in order to understand fully what's going on.
-Another inconvenient with the following approach is that none of the functions using serve are required to handle it’s possible failure.
+Another inconvenience with the following approach is that none of the functions using serve are required to handle its possible failure.
 For example, you wrote the following code.

 ```typescript